jiaxun-li/Exact-ATE-Strata-Binary/README.md

-# Exact-ATE-Strata-Binary
+# Exact Inference for Treatment Effect in Blocked Experiments with Binary Outcomes
-I put all my incomplete code and simulation data into the 'backup' folder.
-The code for methodology, algorithm, simulation and case study are in the 'main' folder
+This is a incomplete and rough manuscript for Exact Inference for Treatment Effect in Blocked Experiments with Binary Outcomes